josefsbreakfast/Polaris-Protocol/🌓_3_In_The_Moment/📲_Press_Matters/🌊_Playing_Defence/🪖_Training_Debrief/🧠_assessment_and_differential.md

 The joke contains a serious diagnostic.

-If the system systematically overvalues persistent assets and undervalues perishable competence, the problem is larger than one £30 million decision.
+If governance systematically counts persistent assets more easily than perishable competence, the problem is larger than one £30 million decision.

 ---

-## 🧠 Austerity can become a cognitive prior
+## 24. 🧠 Austerity Can Become A Cognitive Prior

-There is another possible mechanism underneath several differentials.

 Long periods of constraint teach institutions how to survive constraint.

-Senior officials and military leaders become good at:
+Senior officials and military leaders become skilled at:

 - prioritising;
 - compromising;